0%

 Delays that put deals at risk

-A commercial appraisal can take anywhere form two to six weeks, and cost $2,500 to $15,000.
+A commercial appraisal can take anywhere from two to six weeks, and cost $2,500 to $15,000.
 But borrowers with tight deadlines usually cannot wait for that timeline.
 In contrast, hard money lenders move faster and rely on collateral value, which gives borrowers a path forward when time pressure grows.

 When Hard Money Works Better Than Bank Financing